TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/json-web-tokens/jwt-keycloak.md

 date: 2023-05-15
 title: JWT and Keycloak with Tyk
 tags: ["JWT", "JSON Web Token", "Security", "Keycloak"]
-description: "How to secure your APIs with JWT with Keycloak"
+description: "How to secure your APIs with JWT and Keycloak"
 menu:
   main:
     parent: "JSON Web Tokens"